-At December 31, 2012, all of our portfolio assets were recorded at fair value as approved in good faith by our board of directors.
-As we invest a greater percentage of our total assets in private investments, more of our portfolio assets will be recorded at fair value as determined in good faith by our board of directors.
+At September 30, 2013, all our portfolio assets were recorded at fair value as approved in good faith by our board of directors.
 Our board of directors uses the services of one or more nationally recognized independent valuation firms to aid it in determining the fair value of these securities.
 The factors that may be considered in fair value pricing of our investments include the nature and realizable value of any collateral, the portfolio company's ability to make payments and its earnings and cash flows, the markets in which the portfolio company does business, comparison to publicly traded companies and other relevant factors.
 Because valuations may fluctuate over short periods of time and may be based on estimates, our determinations of fair value may differ materially from the value received in an actual transaction.
 Additionally, valuations of private securities and private companies are inherently uncertain.
-Our net asset value could be adversely affected if our determinations regarding the fair value of our investments were materially higher than the values that we ultimately realize upon the disposal of such securities.
+Our NAV could be adversely affected if our determinations regarding the fair value of our investments were materially higher than the values that we ultimately realize upon the disposal of such securities.